Barre Circle median real estate price is $304,453, which is less expensive than 78.6% of Maryland neighborhoods and 59.6% of all U.S. neighborhoods.

 Vacant apartments or homes are a major fact of life in Barre Circle.
 The current real estate vacancy rate here is 17.1%.
 This is higher than the rate of vacancies in 82.2% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The Barre Circle neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+Barre Circle is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, Barre Circle is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 Furthermore, if you find historic homes and neighborhoods attractive, you love the details, the history, and the charm, then you are sure to be interested in this neighborhood.
 With 64.4% of the residential real estate in the Barre Circle neighborhood built no later than 1939, and some built considerably earlier, this neighborhood has a greater concentration of historic residences than 97.5% of all neighborhoods in America.
 In this regard, this neighborhood truly stands out as special.